Prâslea the Brave and the Golden Apples: Albania

 In an Albanian tale published by Albanologist Robert Elsie with the title The Scurfhead, a king with three sons has a tree that grows three quinces every year, but a dragon always appears to eat the fruits.
-His sons decide to protect the tree: the two eldersfail, but the youngest, nicknamed "Scurfhead", hurts the dragon and plans to follow a blood trail he left behind.
+His sons decide to protect the tree: the two elders fail, but the youngest, nicknamed "Scurfhead", hurts the dragon and plans to follow a blood trail he left behind.
 Scurfhead comes across a hole and descends through a white rope.
 Down there, he finds an iron slab, pulls it and goes down a staircase.
 He then finds three Earthly Beauties, each one in a different house, who tell them they will be freed if anyone kills the dragon.
 The youth walks a bit more and reaches a underworld kingdom, whose king must offer his daughter to appease a dragon.
 He kills the dragon, releases the four maidens and decides to take the three Earthly Beauties to the surface, to his brothers.
 After two of the Earthly Beauties are raised out of the hole, the youngest warns Scurfhead of his brothers' possible betrayal and advises him to go back to the dragon's lair and ride on a white ram back to the surface.
 It happens as the Earthly Beauty predicted, and he is forced to find the white ram, but jumps onto a black ram.
 Now further in the underworld, he finds an oak tree with a nest of young eagles, menaced by a snake.
 The youth kills the snake and their father, in gratitude, promises to take him back to the surface (this variant lacks the offering of food to the eagle, present in several other tales of the same type).
-Now in the surface, the Scurfhead finds three feathers that allow him to summon three mares.
+Now in the surface, Scurfhead finds three feathers that allow him to summon three mares.
 At the end of the tale, the king sets a challenge: to jump very high and reach a golden apple in a bag.
 Scurfhead uses a feather to summon a golden mare and a golden armour, beats the challenge and marries the youngest Earthly Beauty.